yanjiulab/storm-words/README.md

 =====================
 Introduction
 ------------
-Storm Words is a tool writen in Python3, which can help you remember English words by the way of brainstorm.
+Storm Words is a tool written in Python 3, which can help you remember English words by the way of brainstorm.

 YouDao AICloud API
 ------------------